paulasilvatech/Mastery-AI-Apps-Dev/README.md

 ---

-## 🌟 Why "Mastery AI Code Development"?
+## 🌟 Why "Mastery AI Apps and Development"?

 ### The Complete Learning Journey